annemarie35/the-code-gloss/docs/journal.md

 ## To see next

-- [ ] Choose between french and english
+- [ ] Choose between French and english
 - [x] Add tailwind properly to project and some ~~fancy~~ glossy [css](https://nextjs.org/docs/app/getting-started/css-and-styling)
 - [ ] [Lazy loading](https://nextjs.org/docs/pages/building-your-application/optimizing/lazy-loading)
 - [ ] Should I use Memo ?